rwanwork/sam2irs/README.md

   * aligned_bases -- number of bases that were aligned (used for normalisation)

 The number of aligned reads and bases is the same for every feature.
 While inefficient in terms of disk space, this allows each row to be normalised independently.

+The output format for irs2fasta is the FASTA format.
+That is, it is a text file of records.
+Each record consists of two lines.
+The first line is the name of the sequence preceded by a ">" character.
+The second line is a DNA sequence.

 Method